TuneBot/White/docs/UIItems.md

 	thumb.
 SlideVertically(-15); //move the splitter 15 pixels up

 ## GroupBox/Panel
-Since GroupBox and Panel extend from UIItemContainer one can retrieve items from within groupbox or panel using:
+Since GroupBox and Panel extend from UIItemContainer one can retrieve items from within a groupbox or a panel using:

 	GroupBox groundBox = window.Get<GroupBox>("groupBox1");
 	Button button = groupBox.Get<Button>("button1"); //provides button which is inside the group box